 Science Shows You Can Die of Boredom, Literally

 Monthly magazines from Reader's Digest to Cosmopolitan are inundated with tips on how to sleep better, find happiness, and weave seriously sexy hair.
-Taking nothing away from being happy and blowing your romantic partner's mind on valentine's day, there are few things as valuable as staying alive.
+Taking nothing away from being happy and blowing your romantic partner's mind on Valentine's Day, there are few things as valuable as staying alive.

 The more bored you are, the more likely you are to die prematurely

 You might be asking yourself, what the %$#@ does this mean?
 To put this into perspective, consider this fact by the American Heart Association : Smokers are two to four times likely to develop coronary heart disease than nonsmokers.
 People with a molotov cocktail of obesity, high blood pressure, and high blood sugar (that is, all three at once) are twice as likely to have a heart attack and three times more likely to die earlier than the rest of the population.
 This means that death by boredom is right up there with the favorite targets of media fear mongering, public policy, and pharmaceutical companies.
-Nobody is talking about boredom.
+But nobody is talking about boredom.

 Bored people may be less invested in learning, challenging themselves, and growing.
 In turn, the natural brain degeneration that occurs as we age is likely to speed up.
-This is because as we attend to novelty, manage novelty, and extract rewards from novel and challenging situations, we build and strengthen existing neuron connections in our brain.
-Being curious and exploring our world has been shown to be a protective factor against degenerative brain diseases (Alzheimer's disease, Parkinson's disease).
+This is because as we attend to novelty, manage novelty, and extract rewards from novel and challenging situations, we build and strengthen existing neuronal connections in the brain.
+Being curious and exploring the world has been shown to be a protective factor against degenerative brain diseases such as Alzheimer's disease and Parkinson's disease.
 Curiosity helps our brains stay young.
-People that are chronically bored lack curiosity.

-Each day our curiosity system devotes our efforts toward the pursuit of all the traditional rewards of the world — water, food, warmth or coolness (depending on our internal thermostat), sexual gratification, and social relationships.
+Each day, our curiosity system devotes our efforts toward the pursuit of all the traditional rewards of the world — water, food, warmth or coolness (depending on our internal thermostat), sexual gratification, and social relationships.
 When our needs are fulfilled, curiosity promotes enthusiastic exploration of the world, helping create new knowledge and promote new interests.
-And when new and uncertain situation arouse anxiety and fear, instead of being paralyzed, we explore instead of avoid.
+And when new and uncertain situations arouse anxiety and fear, instead of being paralyzed, we explore instead of avoid.